PawanGroup/Demo/README.md

 # Demo
-This is My First Repository/Folder on GitHub <br> Author-Sumit Deshmukh
+This is My First Repository/Folder on GitHub <br> Author-Sumit Deshmukh IT Department